 Basic Cosmetology Course: 1500 Hours

-Program Length: 50 Weeks (30 Hours/Week)
+Program Leng th:50 Weeks (30 Hours/Week)62.5 Weeks (24 Hours/Week)

-62.5 Weeks (24 Hours/Week)
+CIP Code: 12.0401

-CIP Code: 12.0401 SOC Code: 39-5012
+SOC Code: 39-5012

 Course Code: Central College of Cosmetology 030702-12.0401

 Salem College of Hairstyling 015642-12.0401

-Course Description: The primary purpose of the Cosmetology course is to train students in both theory and practical experience, which will prepare them for immediate employment opportunities.
-The Course is particularity directed toward developing in the student desirable habits and attitudes with respect to health, sanitation and safety and encourages self-reliance, readiness to assist others, and an ethical approach to this profession.
+Course Description: The primary purpose of the Cosmetology course is to train students in both theory and practical experience, which will prepare them for entry level positions in cosmetology.
+The Course is particularly directed toward developing, in the student desirable habits and attitudes with respect to health, sanitation and safety and encourages self-reliance, readiness to assist others, and an ethical approach to this profession.